 Blockchain, cryptocurrency, and NFTs have already experienced several hype cycles and funding rounds.
 It has been a challenging year for the sector.
 Still, it has continued to develop even though a considerable part is experiencing one of the most significant downturns.

 Entrepreneurial activity by venture capital firms, which draws the current generation of up-and-comers and top talent to untapped markets, is one way to gauge the viability of a particular technological development trend.

-The quantity of ‘Dapps’, or decentralized apps, that are used in Web3 ecosystems is another proof point.
+The quantity of ‘Dapps’, or decentralised apps, used in Web3 ecosystems is another proof point.
 More than 4,000 apps are now available, according to the State of the Dapps industry tracker.
 Other evidence supports this claim.

 What Is Web3 In The Business?

 For starters, Web3 is likely to become an essential part of our IT infrastructure in the future.
-More and more tech users and companies are clamoring for decentralization to become a mainstream industry trend.
+More and more tech users and companies are clamouring for decentralisation to become a mainstream industry trend.

 It seems inevitable that enterprises will have to adapt to depending more on Web3 resources (data, compute, etc.) and sharing more control in the future, as opposed to storing information in our databases and running code in portions of the cloud that we pay for or otherwise control.

 Much of the critical data we need to run our businesses will be held in distributed ledgers, such as blockchains, more privately and securely.